rodsenra/mythical-poc/README.md

 Objectives for this project
 ===========================

- 1) Design a draft of the new architecture for content publication.
+ 1) Draft of the new architecture for content publication.
     Define a first version of the interfaces and contracts between the several components of the architecture.
     There is no need for a complete implementation at the end of the project.